 Quit your job to travel?
 That’s crazy!

 While talking to friends and family about my desire to do something else, I noticed I wasn’t the only one who was wondering, “Is this it?”
 I wasn’t the only one who didn’t see the point of fighting your way through morning traffic to get to a job you dislike (at best) only to head back home through traffic again.
 A stopover at the grocery store, quick dinner and a workout before going to bed after which the entire scene starts over again and again and again.
 Groundhog day much?

 “So what are you going to do?
 Quit your job to travel?
 That’s crazy!”, was a common response when I voiced my discontent with this way of living.
 Madness must have taken over me that morning in November when I barged into my manager’s office.
 I was 100 per cent unprepared without a clue of what to say.
 And luckily for me, I didn’t need to.
 “Oh, no. I already know what you are going to say,” said my manager.
 The rest dear friends is history.

-This article was written by Lara Sosanwo, a Belgian a location independent marketer, yoga teacher and the creator of Get Moving Marketing.
+This article was written by Lara Sosanwo, a Belgian a location-independent marketer and yoga teacher.
 Follow her adventures on her blog and on Instagram.
-Club Elsewhere publishes travel and lifestyle design guides.
+Club Elsewhere is a portal for adventures in life design.
 Work with us here.